Danielgb23/seashell/README.md

 ## Status

 This is still a work-in-progress.
-Expect bugs and incomplete features.
-The main goal is to experiment with text rendering, Markdown parsing, and wiki-like navigation in the terminal, not to replace established tools.

 ## License